mer-hybris/hadk.sailfishos.org/new-device-build.rst

   </manifest>
   EOF

-Once you have a local manifest you can sync the repos:
+Once you have a local manifest you can sync the Git repositories:

 .. code-block:: console